MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-bf-cli-update-luis.md

 luis:version:import --in <luis-model-json-file> --endpoint <endpoint> --subscriptionKey <subscription-key> --appId <app-id> --versionId <version-id>
 ```

-For more details and to see all options available for this command, see the [bf luis:application:import][bf-luisapplicationimport] section of the Bot Framework CLI LUIS README.
+For more details and to see all options available for this command, see the [bf luis:application:import][bf-luisapplicationimport] section of the Bot Framework CLI LUIS `README`.

 ## Train your LUIS Application